 The soccer drills chosen to include in this list are ones the kids will love and be excited about.
-It is critical that coaches at this level make practices fun and exciting and therefore we put together a list of 7 soccer drills that U8 soccer coaches can include in their practice plans.
+The soccer drills are intended for players under the age of 8 years old.
+These soccer drills for beginners can be a great addition to any youth soccer practice plan.
+It is critical that coaches at this level make practices fun and exciting and therefore we put together this list of 7 soccer drills that U8 soccer coaches can include in their practice plans.
 These drills are explained in detail and supported with diagrams and animations.
 On our soccer training and skills videos page you can find simple drills and techniques to help young players with basic fundamentals.

 The drills include soccer concepts that are important for the U8 age level such as dribbling drills, small sided games, ball control techniques, decision making, and developing a love for the game.
 The list of U8 soccer drills in this article include:

 - Fill the Bucket

 - British Bulldog

 - Controlled Craziness

 It is absolutely crucial that coaches make practices fun while coaching the at the U8 age level.
 According to an article published on https://believeperform.com the #1 reason kids play sports is to have fun.
 In fact, in their study showed the top reasons why kids play sports in the following order: